JohnLCaron/rlauxe/docs/ClcaErrors.md

 <a href="https://johnlcaron.github.io/rlauxe/docs/plots2/betting/errorComp/phantomMvr.html" rel="phantomMvr">![phantomMvr](plots2/betting/errorComp/phantomMvr.png)</a>

-The possibility that MVRs can't be located during the audit adds a big element of uncertainty to home many samples are needed.
+The possibility that MVRs can't be located during the audit adds a big element of uncertainty to how many samples are needed.